Donate

 How many people have an eating disorder in the UK?

-We estimate that around 1.25 million people in the UK have an eating disorder.
+We estimate that at least 1.25 million people in the UK have an eating disorder.
 While there have been some significant and well-designed studies conducted in the UK in recent years, overall there has not been sufficient research to draw firm conclusions about the prevalence of eating disorders in the UK.

 RS207_DSC03808-ins.JPG